fmnas/fmnas-site/gcp/resize-image/README.md

 ## Resources

-This can be memory-intensive with large images, so keep the concurrency low.

-I suggest running this with 2 vCPU / 4 GiB / 4 concurrency to reduce OOM and optimize costs.
+I suggest running this with 4 vCPU / 8 GiB to prevent OOM and optimize performance.

 ### Benchmark results in Docker container (local)